How to Optimize Customer Service Costs with Visual Assistance

 Visual assistance also reduces customer effort by capturing images of an issue so that when a customer is transferred to a live agent, the agent can consult the images and pick up the conversation where it left off.

-How Visual Assistance Can Reduce Customer Service Costs
+How Visual Assistance Can Optimize Customer Service Costs

 A new report, “How visual assistance drives cost optimizations across customer service” explores the relationship between visual assistance and contactless service.
 It does a deep dive into the ways that the technology adds efficiency and optimizes customer service costs across the entire customer service operation.